alfredomartinezjr/wosostats/resources/definitions.md

 **Tackling the ball away** - `tackles.ball.away`, `tba`

-When a defender challenges a possessing player, connects with the ball, and successfully tackles the ball away for another player to recover.
+When a defender challenges a possessing player, connects with the ball while making contact and engaging with the player, and successfully dispossesses the possessing player of the ball for someone else to recover.
+As opposed to a tackle where the tackler also wins the ball (described below), this should be logged for when the ball is tackled away but the person making the tackle isn't the one to immediately recover it in the act of making a tackle.
+A tackle should be logged regardless of which team ends up recovering the loose  ball.

 If the defending player who made the tackle doesn't win the ball then she should be credited with a `tackles.ball.away` regardless of which team's player ends up recovering the loose ball.

 **Tackling and winning the ball** - `tackles.ball.won`, `tbw`

-When a defender challenges a possessing player, connects with the ball, successfully tackles the ball away, and wins possession of the ball.
+When a defender challenges a possessing player, connects with the ball while making contact and engaging with the player, and successfully dispossesses the possessing player of the ball and also clearly wins possession of the ball in the same instance as making the tackle.
+Sometimes a defender will tackle the ball some distance away and then run up to it to recover it, which should be logged as a `tackles.ball.away` followed by a `recoveries`, as the tackle wasn't what immediately won the ball.

 **Dibbled by an opponent due to a missed tackle** - `dribbled.tackles.missed`, `dbm`